kitkat0981/OpenCore-0.6.5_13-ACxxx/README.md

 What is working:
 * iMessage
 * Facetime

-Working:
-*iMessage
-*Facetime
-*Wifi (using Airportitlwm)
+* Wifi (using Airportitlwm kext)
-Bluetooth mouse (using the Microsoft Scultp Comfort) unsure about other bluetooth devices) Airplay to Samsung 8 series TV
+* Bluetooth mouse (using I2C kext with a Microsoft Scuplt Comfort mouse, unsure about other Bluetooth debvices)
+* Airplay to a Samsung Series 8 TV
-Audio speakers builtin
+* Audio speakers builtin
-Microphone
+* Microphone
-sleep (although sometimes wifi wont come back on it's own, must turn off wifi and turn back on)
+* Sleep (although sometimes the wifi wont come back on it's own, must turn off wifi and turn back on)

 What is not working:
-Battery indicator (dont know how to make this work) Maps
+* Battery indicator (dont know how to make this work)
+* Maps
+* booting stright from EFI patition on local drive.
+I use a USB key and make it priority during boot although this occupies the single USB A port on the laptop.
+Reffer to the post below for the Reddit post issue.

 [Link to my Reddit post for the issue with EXITSB:START](https://www.reddit.com/r/hackintosh/comments/kvrnha/laptop_hp_spectre_x360_model_13acxxx_stuck_at/)